IAmTheMitchell/oktalogger/README.md

 Terraform will automatically configure a CloudWatch log group for the Lambda function.
 In the AWS console, navigate to the CloudWatch service, then Logs -> Log groups.
 The corresponding log streams will contain logs from Lambda invocations in the past 14 days.
 This can be helpful for troubleshooting errors.

 ### Running Code Locally
 `src/main.py` is designed to run both in AWS Lambda and locally on a dev machine.
-When running locally, set the following environment variables in your terminal:
+When running locally, install any missing Python dependencies and set the following environment variables in your terminal:
 ```
 export OKTA_HOST=your_value_here
 export OKTA_API_TOKEN=your_value_here